-The assessment is used to identify gaps in your family member’s benefits and services and is the first step to joining our Roommate Matching Pool, where you'll go to find compatible roommates and partnering families to create a shared living solution.
+The assessment is also used to identify gaps in your Loved One’s benefits and services.
+It is a required first step to joining our Roommate Matching Pool, where you'll go to find compatible roommates and partnering families to create a shared living solution.

-- a service review to ensure that your loved one has all the services they are entitled to (some clients have found that this can pay for the cost of the Residential Assessment)
+- A comprehensive service review to ensure your Loved One has all the services they are entitled to (some clients have found that this can pay for the cost of the Residential Assessment)

-- a follow-up phone consultation to identify steps you can take now to prepare for future housing;
+- A follow-up consultation to identify the steps you can take now to prepare for future housing

-- access to our Roommate Matching Pool (by invitation).
+- Access to our Roommate Matching Pool (by invitation)* for one year

-Disclaimer: We are committed to helping you create a sustainable housing solution for your family member with a disability.
-But, we cannot guarantee a roommate match or a housing solution.
+* Disclaimer: We are committed to helping you create a resilient housing solution for your family member with a disability ... but we cannot guarantee a roommate match or a housing solution.